 - Clear all food waste from mini-refrigerators prior to pick up

 - Unlock all furniture/file cabinets prior to pick-up and tape keys to the appropriate item

 - Keys can be obtained from the University lock shop if needed

 - List ALL items for pickup on the work order (cabinets, shelves, lamps, couches, desks, cabinets, electronics, etc.)

 - Help us pick up the correct items

 - Respect our moving staff's tight schedule

 - Label item(s) for pick-up to assure we collect the correct items (a handwritten note taped to item(s) is fine)

 Items departments no longer use must be turned over to the Resource Recovery program so that University capital asset records can be updated and the item or items can be redistributed to other departments, sold, donated, or recycled.

-University property may not be removed from the campus for personal use, resale, or other unofficial use unless processed through the purchasing department.
-This includes discarded items, equipment or supplies in use by departments or by students, tenants, or visitors.
+University property may not be removed from the campus for personal use, resale, or other unofficial use unless processed through Resource Recovery.
+This includes discarded items, equipment, or supplies in use by departments or by students, tenants, or visitors.
 Do not remove items from dumpsters, garbage cans, or any other disposal location for personal use or sale.
 This is against the University’s Facilities Policy.